 The Fortunes arrived in Cedar Rapids in November 2020, all the way from Denton, Texas -- Justin's hometown.
 Justin spent five years at Denton Bible Church, where he was a volunteer student leader, Student Ministries intern, on staff as the Student Worship Coordinator, and most recently as the Student Ministries Guys Discipleship Coordinator.
 His ministry philosophy is focused on using small groups and relational discipleship to shepherd students and leaders toward Christ.
 Justin and his wife Jessica were married in May of 2017 and their daughter Elouise was born in June of 2018.
 Justin is excited about jumping headfirst into a church that is so family and relationally focused.
 He can’t wait to not only share the gospel of Christ with everyone but to share his own life as well.
 Justin said, "From the time that I was a student, I have always had a deep passion for youth ministry.
 I've seen the ministry of Jesus brought to fruition by meaningful Gospel-based relationships with students, volunteers, and co-workers, and it's nothing short of worshipful and life-giving."
 In his spare time, Justin loves to write stories and poems, play music, and build things in my workshop.
 He warns people to not let first impressions fool you.
 He declares that he is a world-class goofball.

-Keaton Hull was born in Kansas but claims Northeast Iowa as his roots.
-He was raised in a Christian home and put his trust in Jesus as his Savior when he was 14 years old.
-After God worked a number of miracles in Keaton’s life, he was then baptized, to publicly declare his faith in Jesus.
+Keaton was born in Kansas but claims Northeast Iowa as his long-time roots.
+He was raised in a Christian home and put his trust in Jesus as his Savior when he was 14 years old, and was baptized shortly after.
 Keaton graduated from the University of Northern Iowa in May 2019 with a Bachelor of Arts degree in English Education, with Minors in Creative Writing and Religious Studies.
-He married his wife Sydney in June of 2018 and their son Lance was born in April 2019.
-Keaton brings many years of experience volunteering in a worship setting, both musically and on the technical side, for a variety of different ministries.
-God gave Keaton a passion for this kind of work and he is looking forward to the opportunity to use his gifts to assist with our Sunday worship services.
-In his spare time, Keaton enjoys playing board games with family and friends, going on evening walks with Sydney and Lance, and playing worship music on the guitar.
-God has worked in a number of ways for his family since college.
-Keaton said, “Our family has been consistently shown that the Lord works all things for good.
-We are so excited for this opportunity and look forward to what the Lord will do through our ministry here.”
+He married his wife Sydney in June of 2018.
+They have two children, Lance (born in 2019), and Roseanna (born in 2021).
+He has served on staff at NCBC in Tech Arts since October 2019, and brings many years of experience serving in both Tech and Worship Ministry, notably touring with the Worship band “Redeeming Rebels”, and as a part of Chi Alpha Campus Ministry during his time at UNI.
+In his spare time, Keaton enjoys playing board games with family and friends, going on evening walks with Sydney and their children, and playing guitar.
+Keaton said, “My joy comes from seeing God’s people coming together to praise Him for all He has done, and I am truly grateful for the opportunity to be a part of helping with our Sunday services each week.”

 Julie comes from the small town of New London, Iowa, with a whopping 46 students in her graduating class.
 Sports were a key part of Julie’s high school life - basketball, volleyball, and softball.
 She continued playing basketball at Mount Mercy University, right here in Cedar Rapids, where she met her husband Justin.
 Julie has served as a Middle School sponsor since 2010.
 She said, “I love how middle school students are a beautiful combination of kid and adult.
 They still have childlike energy and zeal but are beginning to think deeper and find their niche.
 I love watching the transformation process that happens both physically and spiritually.
 Many students really make their faith their own and it is a blessing to watch it happen.”
 As a Ministry Associate, Julie is excited to encourage and challenge students to grow in their faith and to make their faith their own.
 She looks forward to reading God’s Word with them and watch it come to life in their eyes.
 For fun, you guessed it, Julie, Justin and their daughter Aria, like to be active and play and watch sports together.
 She also loves to read and walk her dog!